-Of course he's got his hands full tracking stocks and updating his readers, but he made some time for us to catch up, get introduced to our Members, and give us a feel for how he looks at the markets and finds his biggest profits.
+Of course he's got his hands full tracking stocks and updating his readers, but he made some time for us to catch up, get reacquainted with our Members, and give us a feel for how he looks at the markets and finds his biggest profits.

 He showed us how he gets to a stock first to get the most money for his readers…

 How to Find Truly Uncommon Gains – Fast

 Greg Madison: Thanks for taking the time to talk to us!